 These are not banks or credit unions but private companies that rent secure spaces.
 They may be an expensive option.
 A small storage box can cost $400 a year or more.
 To find one of these businesses, search online.

 For stashing vital papers or valuable possessions safely, a safe deposit box at a bricks-and-mortar bank or credit union can be a wise move.
 This secure container can safeguard items that could otherwise be stolen, damaged by a flood or fire, or be lost.

 When it’s time to stash your money securely, however, take a look at SoFi.
-When you open an online bank account with direct deposit, you’ll earn an amazing 2.00% APY and pay zero account fees.
+When you open an online bank account with direct deposit, you’ll earn a competitive APY and pay zero account fees.
 That means your money could grow that much faster.
 And, since we’re an online bank, we’re open 24/7 for your convenience.

 How much do safety deposit boxes cost?